acenturyandabit/polymorph/docs/items/linking.md

 ## How it could work
 ### Parent only
-Instead of to, I could have core.from.
+Instead of to, I could have polymorph_core.from.
 - Advantage: tree children add themselves
 - Disadvantage: need to keep a cache of parents